grokify/go-ringcentral-client/README.md

 <div align="center">

-:bangbang: This module has been renamed to `go-ringcentral-client` from `go-ringcentral` to better work with Go modules and its new versioning requirements. :bangbang:
+:bangbang: This module has been renamed to `go-ringcentral-client` from `go-ringcentral` to better work with Go modules and its new versioning requirements.
+Old versions are still available via `proxy.golang.org` :bangbang:

 </div>